 Prisoners suffer in many ways, not just the loss of freedom but also a lack of hope.
 It is often through some hope appearing in their lives that they seek forgiveness for their crimes.
 Lord please listen to our prayers and allow some hope to enter their lives.

 If any prisoners can find their way to hearing your word and seeing a different life in their future it may take them on the path of seeking forgiveness and turning their lives around.

 Lord let this prayer usher in a sense of peace, acceptance and hope to those prisoners most in need of your love

 It is through prayer that we can find the word of the Lord settling in our hearts.

-We pray that through reading the word of the Lord or hearing it spoken in the prison that it lights a small flame of hope and starts to burn in their hearts.
+We pray that reading the word of the Lord or hearing it spoken in the prison that it lights a small flame of hope and starts to burn in their hearts.
 May this sense of hope spread throughout the prison.

-May you open their hearts to hearing the word of the Lord and to accept this as their way forward into redemption and to reject the life of crime that has brought them to this place.
+May you open their hearts to hearing the word of the Lord and accept this as their way forward into redemption and reject the life of crime that has brought them to this place.

 Lord, hear this prayer for prisoners that comes from an understanding of the desperation and lack of hope that drives us to despair and wrong decisions.